ScytedTV-Studios/www.scyted.tv/show/landors-shorts.md

 ---

 <h3>Landor's Shorts</h3>
-This show has been cancelled and will recieve no releases.
+This show has been cancelled and will receive no releases.

 <script src="show-scripts.js"></script>